-What Goes Into an Appraisal?
+What Are the Parts of an Appraisal?

-Following the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-This is where the appraiser uses information on local building costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
-This estimate commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we analyze information on local construction costs, the cost of labor and other elements to determine how much it would cost to replace the property being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Paired Sales Analysis